mit212/lab8_2024/README.md

 ### 0.1 Python

 You should already have Python (version 3.9+) installed from [Lab 4](https://github.com/mit212/lab4_2024?tab=readme-ov-file#01-python).
-You can check which version of Python you have by running `python3 -V` or `python -V` in your terminal.
+You can check which version of Python you have by entering `python3 -V` or `python -V` in your terminal.

 ### 0.2 OpenCV

 OpenCV is an open source computer vision library.
-To install OpenCV, run `pip install opencv-python` in your terminal.
+To install OpenCV, enter `pip install opencv-python` in your terminal.

 ### 0.3 Matplotlib

 Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
-To install Matplotlib, run `pip install matplotlib` in your terminal.
+To install Matplotlib, enter `pip install matplotlib` in your terminal.

 ## 1 Hardware Set Up